The Rise In Youth Mental Health Diagnoses.

 With increased awareness surrounding the nature and symptoms of the disease and frankly, the cultural understanding that depression is a disease is a hugely positive development.
 That being said, abstract talk about large cultural changes does little to ameliorate the situation of either those suffering from depression or their loved ones.

 Depression diagnoses in youths can be complicated by the fact that many symptoms of depression can be ascribed to ‘typical teenage angst.’
 This is an important pitfall to avoid.
-Fortunately, there are legions of trained counselors, therapists, and psychiatrists who can guide families through a correct diagnosis and the healing process that follows.
+Fortunately, there are legions of trained counselors, therapists, and psychiatrists at Chicago Rehab Center who can guide families through a correct diagnosis and the healing process that follows.